Looks like your cart is empty. Compare Travel Backpacks

-The Outbreaker Collection is made from durable, waterproof sailcloth technology adapted for travel.
-Because travel backpacks, daypacks, and duffles take a lot of abuse, too.
+The Outbreaker collection is made from durable, waterproof sailcloth technology adapted for travel.
+Because travel backpacks and daypacks take a lot of abuse, too.

 A typical backpack’s fabric is pretty simple.
 Thread is woven together in two directions (weft and warp).

 No matter how tightly you weave a fabric, however, there will always be holes between the threads that let water pass through.
 If water can pass through, you can't count on keeping your stuff dry in a downpour.

 Other backpacks use a water-resistant coating on the back of their fabrics.
 These coatings are effective in the short term but eventually wear off when exposed to the elements.

 A travel backpack should be your trusted companion for years to come.
 You shouldn't have to buy a new bag just because the spray-on water-resistance wore off.

 Traditional fabrics can also have durability issues.
 Even ripstop nylon, a common backpack fabric, develops holes.
 Once those holes start, they’ll keep growing.
 If your backpack tears at the seams when you're on the other side of the world, that’s a problem.